yerb/Bitfinex-API-MongoDB/README.md

 api_data_to_db.py

 API request for 1h candlestick data and injection into a MongoDB collection.
-Default is last 120 candles.
+Default scope is the last 120 candles.